Driver Killed In Fiery Leonia Crash

 Leonia firefighters assisted by their Fort Lee colleagues doused the flames and discovered the remains of the deceased driver, Tamagny said.

-Leonia police continued an investigation through the morning in an attempt to identify the driver and determine what happened, the chief said.
+Leonia police continued an investigation through the morning in an attempt to identify him and determine what happened.

-The Bergen County Sheriff's Bureau of Criminal Identification collected evidence.
-The Bergen County Medical Examiner's Office was called to collect the remains.
+The Bergen County Sheriff's Bureau of Criminal Identification collected evidence while the Bergen County Medical Examiner's Office collected the remains.
 The Bergen County Prosecutor's Office was notified.

 Also assisting were Fort Lee police and a Bergen County Hazardous Materials Unit, which cleaned up a large fuel spill, the chief said.